cyritegamestudios/trust/README.md

 ![menu_2 2](https://github.com/cyritegamestudios/trust/assets/123847593/18c15caa-b88e-4534-80a6-64684916c065)

 --------------------------------------------------------------------------------

 ## Support
 Get help or request a feature in the [Cyrite Game Studios Discord](https://discord.gg/CfPxDy759J).
 Do NOT ask questions about Trust in game.

+## Donate :star:
+Trust is completely free and maintained as a hobby project.
+If you enjoy using Trust and would like to show your support, consider [**donating**](https://www.buymeacoffee.com/cyrite) to keep it going!

 ## Setup
 See the [Setup Guide](https://github.com/cyritegamestudios/trust/wiki/Getting-Started#setup) or read below: